NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 #### Field: Name ####

-The name of the ZoneHVAC:ExhaustSystem.
+This is the name of the ZoneHVAC:ExhaustSystem.

 #### Field: Availablity Schedule Name ####

 This is the aviability schedule name of the ZoneHVAC:Exhaust equipment.
 A schedule value of zero means off, and >0 means on.
-If the connected AirloopHVAC:ExhaustSystem is on, then this schedule may be used to turn off the ZoneHVAC:Exhaust system.
-If the connected AirloopHVAC:Exhaust is off, then this ZoneHVAC;Exhuast system will be off, and this schedule will be ignored.
+If the connected AirloopHVAC:ExhaustSystem is on, then this schedule may be used to turn on (or off) the ZoneHVAC:Exhaust system.
+If the connected AirloopHVAC:Exhaust is off, then this ZoneHVAC:Exhuast system will be off, and this schedule will be ignored.

 #### Field: Inlet Node Name ####